SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 ```
 # Will print to log 1, 2, and then 3
 Promise.reject().catch(
     print.bind(1), false, false
 ).catch(
     print.bind(2), false, false
 ).finally(print.bind(3))

 ## Notice that finally still runs.
 ```

-...or, you can prevent the result of some `Promises` from messing up other `Callables`.
+...or, you can prevent the result of some `Godot Promise`s from interacting with other `Callables`.

 ```
 var c1 := func(): return